ejparajon/The-Effect-of-Racial-Resentment-and-Out-Group-Cues-on-Support-for-Climate-Policy/readme_Parajon.txt

 "CCES_2016_2018.rds": This data file is used in the correlational analysis appendix (see CES_analysis.R).

-"pfunc_dat_clean.rds": This data file is used in the experimental analysis (see pfunc_analysis.R).
+"experiment_dat_clean.rds": This data file is used in the experimental analysis (see pfunc_analysis.R).

 "The_Effect_of_Racial_Resentment_and_Out_Group_Cues_on_Support_for_Climate_Policy.pdf": Pdf version of the published paper.